A Message from Zecharyah - Zechariah Chapter 1: 2-6

 Please Note: I will be using the “Jewish Publication Society” (JPS version of the Torah/Tanakh) with some minor updates.

 For who may not use a Hebrew/English Torah/Tanakh and have a Bible the verse may occasionally differ by one up or down

 In the beginning of chapter 1, we see Zecharyah - Zechariah delivering a short message.
 Then after he had spoken the Word Elohim had given him, the people knew without doubt that he was indeed a messenger sent by the Elohim of Avraham - Abraham, Yitzchak - Isaac and Ya’akov - Jacob!
 He might have been a young man at that time, but they knew that Elohim, blessed be He, had been speaking through him.
 As we look at the message, we will realise how special that message really was.

-Darius, came the word of unto Zecharyah - Zechariah the son of Berechiah, the son
+came the word of unto Zecharyah - Zechariah the son of Berechiah, the son of Iddo, the

 will return unto you, saith of Hosts -